-All those who know me know about me that I am an avid learner.
-I keep advancing rigorously with latest updates in the fields which enhance human potential, remove limitations, and give incredible results.
+All those who know me know that I am an avid learner.
+I keep advancing rigorously with the latest updates in the fields which enhance human potential, remove limitations, and give incredible results.
 It’s been a long and rewarding journey for me and I sure took my time to filter what works from what doesn’t.

 Today, I am a proud ambassador of NLP.
-I explored courses with the NLP Giants (co-founders, and co-developers), worked on my dreams and achieved them.
+I explored courses with the NLP Giants (co-founders, and co-developers), worked on my dreams, and achieved them.
 I regularly coach and mentor people to become successful Leadership Coaches/Executive Coaches, Business Coaches, and Life Coaches from all over the world using the framework and methodology of NLP, Neuro-Semantics, Neuro-Science, and Emotional Intelligence.
 This has been mentioned on my site, my blog, my marketing material, everywhere.
 I don’t hide behind the self-acclaimed fancy frameworks of Coaching.
-I am a proud NLPian.
+I am a proud NLPer.
 I admire the richness of NLP and I value the rigor that went into creating it.

-The endless work the co-founders, co-developers, and extended NLP Master Trainers of 70s, and 80s have put in developing and in creating NLP as an incredible technology of change has made life a magical adventure for a lot of successful people.
+The endless work the co-founders, co-developers, and extended NLP Master Trainers of the 70s, and 80s have put in developing and in creating NLP as an incredible technology of change has made life a magical adventure for a lot of successful people.

 I wonder what’s the point in hiding behind the curtain?
 What’s the harm in telling the world how you could do what you did?
 Why would you not announce that NLP helped you overcome your challenges?
 When NLP helped you achieve greater results, why not declare that you too believe in the potential of NLP?
 Why hide it?
 Let everyone know and be benefitted from it.
 STOP HIDING!